-Can I Sue the NHS for Malpractice / Negligence?
+Can you Sue the NHS for Malpractice / Negligence?

 One of the first questions you will have is, can I sue the NHS?
 These cases revolve around four components, and each must be proven by the plaintiff.
 The first is the duty element.
 This is inherent whenever a hospital or health care provider engages in the care and treatment of patients.
 This duty must have been breached.
 That means the health care provider did not provide the expected level of care.